learn-co-curriculum/precollege-summer-advanced-web-design-track/day-03/README.md

 + Use jQuery and CSS selectors to access HTML elements
 + Create, Read, Update, and Delete (CRUD) HTML elements using jQuery
 + Iterate through a jQuery Collection

+## Hints and Hurdles

++ Both group labs on this day are difficult, but also a lot of fun.
+Remind the students that they're awesome and this is supposed to be difficult.
++ This could also be a good time for mini-culture talks - remind students that it's good for their programs to be broken.
+If their programs weren't broken, they'd have nothing to do!

+## Bare Minimum SWBATs for Tomorrow
++ By tomorrow, students should be starting to feel comfortable with jQuery.
+Tomorrow is a dive into more advanced jQuery topics.